-Mom warned me about meeting him.
-She said he was fool’s gold.
-She said he was all sparkles and promises, always on the cusp of something big.
-I wanted to tell her it had been ten years and he’d had a lot of time to change, but what was the use?
+Mom said he was fool’s gold.
+Nothing more than sparkles and promises, always on the cusp of something big.
+I explained to her it had been ten years and he’d had a lot of time to change.
+But what was the use?
+Neither of them would change.
 So I told her not to worry, I wasn’t going to suddenly fall in love with a father who’d never been around.
 I told her she would always be my favorite.

 We met at The Woodchuck, a local bar and grill with ancient wooden tables held together by chewing gum and burger grease.
 A place Dad and I used to go whenever it was just us.

 I walked in and knew where to look.
 There he was, waving me back.
 My dad.
-A flash of him driving away.
-Always driving away.
-After he’d swoop in for a weekend, shower me with gifts and smiles only to leave before I could catch my breath.
-Then it was Mom and me, alone, the lingering smell of his cologne, all those over-the-top presents on the floor.
+A flash of him driving away–always driving away.
+He’d swoop in for a weekend, shower me with gifts and smiles only to leave before I could catch my breath.
+Then it was Mom and me, alone again with nothing more than the lingering smell of his cologne, all those ridiculous, over-the-top presents on the floor.

-When he went to prison his gifts seemed tainted.
+When he went to prison the gifts seemed tainted.
 All the smiling memories of him seemed worthless.
 He was convicted of fraud.
 Mom said it was only fitting.

-He swung out of the back booth—our booth—with a smile.
+He swung out of the back booth—our booth—with that smile.
 My dad.
 Tall, graying at the temples, adjusting his glasses with his smile.
-My heart hitched and pulled and I was seven years-old.
+My heart hitched and threw me overboard.
+And just like that I was seven years-old.
 Mom stroking my hair as I held in my hands whatever he’d given me as we watched him drive away.
-I told my heart to get itself together.
+I shook it off and told my heart to get itself together.

 I broke away, unable to stop myself from smiling, from gushing.
-My face went warm and my thoughts flew from my head as we took our seats opposite each other, my mother’s betrayal gripping me tight.
-My hands slid over the initials and graffiti carved into the table.
-I looked up, to my father in a dusty blazer, collared shirt with no tie.
+My face went warm and all my prepared conversation thoughts flew from my head as we took our seats opposite each other.
+My mother’s betrayal gripped me tight.
+My hands slid over the grooves, the initials and graffiti carved into the table.
+I glanced up, to my father in a dusty blazer, collared shirt with no tie.
 His hair was on the longer side, Buddy Holly glasses.
-He didn’t look like a convict but more like an aging hipster.
+He didn’t look like so much like a convict but an aging hipster.

 “I’m so happy you’re here,” he started.
 He seemed nervous, which was surprising but also endearing.
 He reached for his menu then set it down.
 “I just can’t believe it, you’re graduating this spring.
 Crazy, huh?”